Posted by Brent Wilson on 8/18/2016 to Fertilizing & Watering Tips

 In The Ground

 Native Azaleas are adaptable to many soil types but prefer a moist, well-drained soil that is rich in organic matter.
-Though some native azaleas are tolerant of boggy soils, as with so many other ornamental plants, constantly soggy or wet soil can be problematic for other varieties.
-So make sure to know the specific soil moisture needs for the native azalea variety you intend on planting.
+Though some species and varieties are tolerant of boggy soils, as with so many other ornamental plants constantly soggy or wet soil can be problematic for other varieties.
+So make sure to know the specific soil moisture needs for the Native Azalea variety you intend on planting.

 How To Test Soil Drainage

-Native azaleas are excellent candidates from container culture.
+Most species of Native Azaleas are excellent candidates for growing in pots, planters and other containers.
 When growing in pots they appreciate a moist but well-drained soil.
 Constantly soggy soil can and often will cause root rot or other harmful or deadly plant diseases.
 Therefore, choose a pot with a drainage hole(s) and use a good potting soil or potting mix, or a 50/50 mix thereof for planting.
-Avoid the use of native soil.
-You can add about 10 to 20 percent perlite or pumice to the soil mixture to help with drainage
+You can add about 10 to 20 percent perlite or pumice to the soil mixture to help with drainage.
+Avoid the use of native soil dug from the ground.

 Native Azaleas grow best in an acid to slightly acidic soil ranging between 4.5 to 6.5 on the pH scale.
 Most average garden soils fall between a pH range of 6.0 to 7.0.